trimstray/nginx-admins-handbook/doc/HTTP_BASICS.md

   > Requests with `POST` method change data on the backend server (by modifying or updating a resource).

+The `POST` method is used to add new elements.
+New, i.e. those whose ID is still unknown.
+After creating the object, return the code `HTTP 201 Created`.

+If you do not know the actual resource location, for instance, when you add a new article, but do not have any idea where to store it, you can `POST` it to an URL, and let the server decide the actual URL.

 Here are some tips for testing `POST` requests:

 - create a resource with a `POST` request and ensure a 200 status code is returned